American Football (band): Formation

 Mike Kinsella and Steve Holmes met at an early age.
-Both were students at Wheeling High School in Wheeling, Illinois, where Kinsella played drums for Cap'n Jazz; Holmes played guitar in a variety of bands and was Kinsella's roommate.
+Both were students at Wheeling High School in Wheeling, Illinois, where Kinsella played drums for Cap'n Jazz; Holmes played guitar in a variety of bands and was later roommates with Kinsella at the University of Illinois Urbana-Champaign.
 Kinsella and Lamos began playing together with David Johnson and Allen Johnson in 1997 under the name "The One Up Downstairs", in which Kinsella was exclusively a vocalist.
 Three songs were recorded under this name, with the intention of releasing them as a 7" record on Polyvinyl Records.
 However, the band splintered before the record could be pressed, and the songs were shelved.
 The three tracks recorded by The One Up Downstairs would finally be released in 2006 as a digital download EP and in 2009 as a 7" record through Polyvinyl.
 Kinsella claims the group "broke up with their fists".

 David Johnson and Allen Johnson went on to form the band Very Secretary (and later Favorite Saints), while Kinsella and Lamos began working with Steve Holmes.
+According to Holmes, the genesis of the band's sound came about as he and Kinsella were moving away from the post-hardcore they had grown up listening to and toward other influences: "We loved Yank Crime, the last Drive Like Jehu record.
+We were like, 'Oh, they've mastered this sound.
+No band could do this loud, screamy math-rock better than them, so let's do the opposite.’
+Let's try to do slow, quiet, pretty songs that are more influenced by Red House Painters and Nick Drake."

 American Football released its self-titled debut EP in 1998 and its self-titled debut album in 1999, both through Polyvinyl Records.

-Though the band did not record bass on the EP, Kinsella played bass guitar on some songs for the LP.
+Though the band did not record bass on the EP, Kinsella played bass guitar on some songs for the LP, with Lamos adding a second bass track to one song.

 Within a year of the release of its full-length, American Football became a studio project.
-Shortly thereafter, the band mutually decided to stop recording together, due to each person beginning to focus on their personal life.
+Soon after, the band mutually agreed to stop recording together as each member began focusing on their personal lives.
 Despite the band's breakup, the album received critical acclaim and gained a cult fanbase.
 Mike Kinsella's solo project Owen borrows some of the sonic characteristics of American Football, and he would later re-record "Never Meant" as Owen in 2004.